Note: Files are in Adobe (PDF) format.

-Contribution by the various business divisions within WBL Group is as follows:
+Contributions by the various business divisions within WBL Group are as follows:

-The on-going cooling measures implemented by the Singapore and Chinese Governments continue to weigh on the sentiment of home buyers.
-The progress of property development projects of the Group are on track.
-However, the accounting treatment on revenue recognition for certain projects using the completion-ofconstruction method has resulted in an uneven recognition of revenues and profits.
-The Group's expanded portfolio of investment properties will smoothen out the volatility associated with the accounting treatment in recognising the property development profits.
+The ongoing property cooling measures implemented by the Singapore Government and the slower economic growth in China may continue to weigh on the sentiment of home buyers.
+The accounting treatment on revenue recognition for certain projects using the completion-of-construction method will result in volatility in the recognition of revenues and profits.
+Nevertheless, the progressive revenue recognition of Eight Riversuites, which has sold over 90% of its available units and the Group's enlarged portfolio of investment properties will help to reduce this volatility.

 On 6 February 2015, MFLEX has announced that following the completion of the restructuring in 2014, it intends to continue to reduce its cost structure to lower the breakeven revenue level.